-In preparation for Conference, the Simulations Staff for the Contemporary Security Council will be posting short situation reports, or updates, to the topics featured in the Issues at AMUN Security Council chapter.
-The situation reports will be posted to the Security Council chapter of the online Issues at AMUN handbook, listed directly under the Security Council heading at the top of the page.
+In preparation for Conference, the Simulations Staff for the Contemporary Security Council will be posting short situation reports, or topic updates, to the Security Council chapter of the online AMUN Handbook.
+These will be listed directly under the Security Council heading at the top of the page.
 They will be posted on a regular basis, so please check the page occasionally.